yourvick/eamena_tutorials/README.md

 The EAMENA project uses a system of grid squares to divide the region under study into smaller units\.
 Each Grid Square requires its own record, so that all sites found within that square can be linked to it\.

 In most cases, it is easier and more direct to create a Grid Square resource from within the resource record you are creating\.
-To learn how to do this from Heritage Place records, see __Tutorial 6, Section 2\.4__\.
+To learn how to do this from Heritage Place records, see [__Tutorial 6__](#grid-id)\.

 ## Navigating the Database